 I once had a wart frozen.
-I looked at it and it didn’t bother me a bit.
+I looked at it and it didn’t bother me a bit to have it removed.
 People have ingrown toenails removed quite often.
 Sometimes they stare at them for weeks before they have a doctor remove them.
 Gallbladders, cancers, and all sorts of living things are removed from human bodies and in this modern era, its rare that the patient doesn’t see an image of the targeted tissue, pre-surgery.
 What’s the big deal with the tissue being terminated in an abortion?
 Show the photo.
-Put it in a jar of formaldehyde.
+Put it in a jar of formaldehyde and slosh it around in front of the patient.
 Who cares?
-Apparently the pro-choice advocates care.
-I think I know why.

 A long time ago, I watched Daffy Duck put on a fake pair of rabbit ears and try to fool Elmer Fudd into believing he was a rabbit.
 It was rabbit season and Bugs Bunny knew it.
 To save his own hide, Bugs would tell Elmer that it was duck season.
 Not to be outdone, Daffy would look down the barrel of Elmer’s double barrel and claim to be a rabbit, wearing his fake, floppy-eared appendage.

 Of course by “duck” I mean human.
 The photos resemble a human baby.
 The heartbeat resembles a human heartbeat.
 If ladies see that or hear that, then they won’t have the abortion.
 How is that an intrusion into a woman’s right to choose?
-It may weigh on the chooser, but it doesn’t render the person decision-less.
+It may sway the decider, but it doesn’t render them decision-less.
 As far as I can tell, it informs a woman’s decision.
-Maybe the choice is not actually what’s being defended…
+Maybe the choice is not actually what concerns abortion advocates.

 I don’t see how more information hurts anyone.
 But then again, “its wabbit season”, I guess.